Legoland Florida confirmed

 TH already touched on what I forgot 1000 jobs.
 In the start of the annoucement was Varney used Walt Disney in his speach.
 How Disney started with a mouse, Legoland started with a single lego.
 I personally liked that touch, and they really did from the speach do their homework for Legoland Florida.
 Can't wait til 2011 to see what all they have planned.

-Robert Niles is looking AWFULLY GOOD giving some face time to Central Florida 13
+Robert Niles is looking AWFULLY GOOD

 I would make the effort to travel there and I am sure many other people would.
 Despite being difficult to get to I am sure that Transportation companies would provide transport there if it proved popular enough, which I think it would